MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-eclipse/create-hello-world-web-app.md

 ## Installation and sign-in

+The following steps walk you through the Azure sign in process in your Eclipse development environment.

-1. If you have not yet installed the plugin, see [Installing the Azure Toolkit for Eclipse](installation.md).
+1. If you haven't installed the plugin, see [Installing the Azure Toolkit for Eclipse](installation.md).

 1. To sign in to your Azure account, click **Tools**, click **Azure**, and then click **Sign In**.